XiYan-SQL: A Novel Multi-Generator Framework For Text-to-SQL: Methodology

 One part is the cosine similarity between the embedding of the keyword $\mathbf{V}_{k_i}$ and that of the column metadata $\mathbf{V}_{c_j}$.
 The other part is the calculation between the input text and the table metadata.
 In detail, we concatenate the query and evidence to obtain the embedding representation $\mathbf{V}_{Q||E}$.
 The table to which $c_j$ belongs can be determined by projection $Tab$, and the embedding representation of the table is $\mathbf{V}_{Tab({c_j})}$.
 Through this process, we identify the top-$k$ columns that are most relevant to each keyword.

 For the value retrieval, we first use edit distance to locate the top-$k$ values of each column that are similar to each keyword.
 Subsequently, we employ the RoBERTa tokenizer to uniquely tokenize the value text along with column metadata.
 This step enhances the efficiency of Locality Sensitive Hashing \cite{datar2004locality} in filtering text related to values.
 An embedding cosine similarity is then applied, using a threshold to refine the retrieved values.
 Through multi-path retriever, we filter out a schema $S^{rtrv} = \{ c_{r_1}, c_{r_2}, \ldots \}$ from the original schema $S$. \\ \textbf{Column Selection.} Column Selection introduces diversity into the retrieved schemas, facilitating subsequent multiple SQL generation.
 This process is detailed in Algorithm \ref{alg:schema selector}, which outputs $p_s$ different schemas through multiple iterations.
 In each iteration, we prompt an LLM $\mathcal{M}_s$ to select columns related to the question and evidence, saved as $S^{slct}_i$.
 The function $\text{PFKeyIdentifier}$ then identifies primary and foreign keys according to the columns in $S^{slct}_i$.
+It is designed to handle multi-column keys by leveraging the database's metadata: it automatically completes partial keys (i.e., including all columns of a composite key if one is selected) and includes the corresponding referenced keys from other tables to preserve valid join paths.
 A new schema is generated by unifying the previous schemas with the selected columns.
-The selected columns in this iteration are removed from $S^{rtrv}$, while retaining essential columns such as primary keys.
+We update $S^{rtrv}$ by removing only the selected non-key columns and explicitly retaining key columns (primary/foreign keys) to maintain schema integrity and connectivity.
 As iterations increase, the precision of the selected schemas tends to decrease while recall improves, resulting in a diversity of filtered schemas. { \textbf{Input:}} { \textbf{Output:}}